open-science-promoters/RDM-promotion/README.md

 2. For motivated people: enter detailed information for each entry

-3. You may also download the material and add it to this repo using github functionality (fork-commit-push-pullrequest)
+3. You may also download the material and add it to this repo using github functionality (fork-commit-push-pullrequest, of make changes on your branch if you are part of the team ;) )

 ## 2 Reasearch data management: case studies